IRISCHAIN/token-contract/README.md

-# IRIS Token Smart Contract
+# IRIS Chain Smart Contract

-**IRIS Token** is the native utility token of the IRIS project, implemented on the Polygon blockchain adhering to the ERC-20 standard.
+**IRIS Chain** is the native utility token of the IRIS project, implemented on the Polygon blockchain adhering to the ERC-20 standard.
 This repository contains the smart contract code and related documentation, providing a transparent and secure foundation for token operations and ecosystem expansion.

 ## 🔧 Key Features